Gentiana froelichii: Species

 Gentiana froelichii was described by German botanist Heinrich Gottlieb Ludwig Reichenbach in his work Fl.
 Germ.
 Excurs. from 1832.
-Species' name is dedicated to German doctor, entomologist and botanist Josef Aloys Frölich, who lived between 1766 and 1841, and is an author of monography from year 1796, dealing with genus Gentiana.
+The species' name is dedicated to German doctor, entomologist and botanist Josef Aloys Frölich, who lived between 1766 and 1841, and is an author of a monograph from 1796 dealing with genus Gentiana.
 There are two reported plant subspecies; Gentiana froelichii subsp. froelichii and Gentiana froelichii subsp. zenariae.

 Description

 The species appearance is similar to that of related Gentiana clusii and Gentiana frigida species.
 The plant reaches from 5 to 10 cm of height.
-Linear to oblanceolate gutter-like leaves are arranged into rosette.
+Linear to oblanceolate gutter-like leaves are arranged into a rosette.
 There are only a few stem leaves (usually one or two pairs), which are also visibly smaller.
-The plant's characteristic are many non-flowering shoots growing nearby flowering shoot.
+The plant's characteristic are many non-flowering shoots growing nearby a flowering shoot.

-A flowering shoot has one, less often two flowers.
+A flowering shoot has one, or less often two, flowers.
 This low growing plant's petals are bright blue to violet and its corolla lobes are not spread out like in many other Gentiana species (instead they are set upright).
-Corolla measures from 3 to 4 cm, with corolla tube being conically shaped.
-Calyx is bell-like, while having long, straight and sharpened calyx teeth.
-Anthers are fused together right next to style.
+The corolla measures from 3 to 4 cm, with a conical corolla tube.
+The calyx is bell-like, with long, straight, and sharpened calyx teeth.
+The anthers are fused together right next to the style.
 The plant's stigma is lobate, its lobes being linear to oblanceolate.
 The gentian's flowering period is between August and September.